vieirads/100DaysOfCode/r1-log.md

 ### R1D36
 Made a simple calculator using HTML, CSS, and JavaScript.
 The code is on an app on my phone, but tomorrow I am going to put it on files in a project folder.

+### R1D37
+Worked a bit with python doing some figures.
+Learned how to select multiple queries using JavaScript just in one line of code.
+I am going to test this on my calculator and put the code on codepen.